 Hey everyone!
-A few weeks ago I shared this adorable deer pattern & tutorial over at the lovely Liz Marie’s Blog.
+A few weeks ago I shared this adorable DIY Deer Head Stuffed Animal Taxidermy pattern & tutorial over at the lovely Liz Marie’s Blog.

 Today I am posting it here in case any of you missed it & because I just love it that much… it’s pretty darn cute after all!

 If you’ve been following along here on We Lived Happily Ever After, the you will know that I recently designed my daughter June’s room in a Rustic Prairie Theme (see the whole space HERE), and one of the biggest highlights of the room was all of the DIY’ed animals I made.

 I love Stuffed Animal Taxidermy.
 It’s a fun way to showcase your love for animals without hurting any of them.
 And lets face it, they look so adorable when done!

 To make your own deer, you will need to download the pattern, which is at the bottom of this post.

 The Materials you will need to sew your own deer head are as follows: